 The certification of collective actions in an FLSA case is based on a theory of judicial economy by which "[t]he judicial system benefits by efficient resolution in one proceeding of common issues of law and fact arising from the same alleged . . . activity."
 Barten v.
-KTK & Associates, Inc., No. 8:06-CV-1574-T-27-EAJ, 2007 WL 2176203, at \1 (M.D.
+KTK & Associates, Inc., No. 8:06-CV-1574-T-27-EAJ, 2007 WL 2176203, at 1 (M.D.
 Fla.
 July 26, 2007)

-(quoting Hoffmann-La Roche, Inc., 493 U.S. at 170).
-In this case, these efficiencies can be realized through a collective action even if a final resolution on the merits requires some factual determinations individual to each opt-in plaintiff.
+efficiencies can be realized through a collective action even if a final resolution on the merits requires some factual determinations individual to each opt-in plaintiff.
 Should the defendants move for decertification following discovery, the court will revisit the certification issue and make a final determination as to whether all requirements have been met.
 At this stage, however, the court will permit the plaintiff to send notice of opt-in rights to potential members of the class.